ub1qu1tous/antecedent/README.md

 # Antecedent
-I'm trying learning how to make a website at the moment.
+I'm trying to learn how to make a website at the moment.
 I will slowly learn and over the years, and will make changes to this page.
 Send recommendations to harshal@antecedent.dev and I will be happy to go over them.